KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession8/docs/homework/package_locks.md

 ## Package Locks

 Package locks in **npm** are files that help lock down the versions of the **npm** packages in your project.
-Versions can be a difficult thing to manage and one package updating could mean that your whole project is broken.
-Without a package lock file, `npm install` installs the most recent version [per the [SemVer](http://blog.npmjs.org/post/162134793605/why-use-semver) settings specified in your _package.json_], this means the dependencies that your dependencies use could be updated.
+Versions can be a difficult thing to manage, and one package updating could mean that your whole project is broken.
+Without a package lock file, `npm install` installs the most recent version [per the [SemVer](http://blog.npmjs.org/post/162134793605/why-use-semver) settings specified in your _package.json_].
+This means the dependencies that your dependencies use could be updated.
 That's where package lock files are useful.
 They list not only the versions of your immediate dependencies, but also all the versions of any nested [children, grandchildren] dependencies used.

 When you run `npm install`, a _package-lock.json_ file is automatically generated (or updated if the file already exists).
 So you should already have a _package-lock.json_ file in your "packagesproject" directory.